d00379553/Utahtech-CS2450/journal.md

 Date: 4/3/2025 - Subject: Week 12
 This week we worked on the developement pipeline automations.
 We also continued to work on our group website.

+Date: 4/10/2025 - Subject: Week 13
+This week we created the docker environment.
+We learned about what the last few weeks of the semester will look like and continued to work on our group projects.